 You can log on to a database host to upload, download, and install software.

-ApsaraDB for MyBase allows you to obtain more autonomous and controllable permissions by enabling operating system (OS) permissions.
+ApsaraDB MyBase allows you to obtain more autonomous and controllable permissions by enabling operating system (OS) permissions.
 This helps database administrators (DBAs) to make full use of their skills, and also helps to solve database problems in a timely manner.

 Database hosts and bastion hosts are used together in the following typical application scenarios: